Agrippina Vaganova: Teaching and the creation of the Vaganova method

 After the October Revolution (1917), ballet's survival in Russia was uncertain.
 Vaganova began teaching in small studios and, from 1921, at the state Leningrad Choreographic School—the renamed Imperial Ballet School.
 She gradually developed a codified training system synthesizing the lyricism of the old French school, the athleticism of the Italian tradition, and the expressive upper-body coordination she prized in Russian dance.

 Her teaching emphasized clarity of line, expressive épaulement, and the integration of arms, head, and torso with leg movements.
-In 1934 she published The Fundamentals of Classical Dance (Основы классического танца), which remains a standard text.
+In 1934, she published The Fundamentals of Classical Dance (Основы классического танца), which remains a standard text.

 World War II and evacuation to Perm

-When Nazi Germany invaded the Soviet Union in 1941, both the Kirov Theatre Ballet Company and the Leningrad Choreographic School (today's Vaganova Academy of Russian Ballet) were evacuated from besieged Leningrad to Molotov (now Perm).
+When Nazi Germany invaded the Soviet Union in 1941, both the Kirov Theatre Ballet Company and the Leningrad Choreographic School (now the Vaganova Academy of Russian Ballet) were evacuated from besieged Leningrad to Molotov (now Perm).
 Agrippina Vaganova remained in the city during the early months of the blockade but later escaped the siege and arrived in Molotov on 13 April 1942, according to the Academy's own archive.

 Personal life

-In 1904 Vaganova had a son, Alexander, by Andrei Aleksandrovich Pomerantsev, a retired railway officer and under-colonel who remained legally married to another woman.
+In 1904, Vaganova had a son, Alexander, by Andrei Aleksandrovich Pomerantsev, a retired railway officer and under-colonel who remained legally married to another woman.
 Following his death in 1917, Vaganova never remarried.
 According to several Russian biographical accounts, following the death of her older sister she took in and helped raise her sister's children.

 Death and memorials

 Agrippina Vaganova died on 5 November 1951 in Leningrad and was buried in the Writers' Walkways (Literatorskie Mostki) section of Volkov Cemetery.
-In 1957 the Choreographic School on Rossi Street was renamed the Vaganova Academy of Russian Ballet in her honor.
+In 1957, the Choreographic School at 2 Rossi Street was renamed the Vaganova Academy of Russian Ballet in her honor.